avakian439/dndcontent/Main Information/Dimensions/ARK-5/POIs/Genetics Laboratory/LAB plot.md

 As the party enters the lab they receive a ~~skype call~~ telepathic message from deeper within, the voice doesn’t sound distressed but requests their assistance nonetheless.
 Apparently an experiment has gone awry and the ~~caller~~ researcher is being held hostage on one of the lower levels.
 While inside the lab the voice is omnipresent so the party may ask anything at any time.
 After rescuing them the researcher asks for the party’s assistance again, offering a proper reward obviously.
-It seems the tunnel that connects the lab with the maintenance shaft has been clogged, thus maintenance drones cannot reach
+It seems the tunnel that connects the lab with the maintenance shaft has been clogged, thus maintenance drones cannot reach the lab.